 The typical lifetime of an open source project follows the following stages:

-• Final release Once the code has been gold-sponsored for 5 years, it is released under a non-copyleft license for the whole community.
+- Final release.
+Once the code has been gold-sponsored for 5 years, it is released under a non-copyleft license for the sponsor.

 For projects with multiple versions, each version goes through the process described above, possibly with a more lightweight public evaluation stage.
 Gold sponsoring for a project gives access to all the versions, but each version has its own 5-year counter for the final release.